The Trial (1962 film): Critical reception

 The Trial polarized critics upon release.
 Immediately after its completion, Welles said, "Say what you like, but The Trial is the best film I have ever made."
-The film was reacted to more positively in France, where it won the Best Film award of the French Syndicate of Cinema Critics in 1964.
+The film was reacted to more positively in France, where it won the Best Film award of the French Syndicate of Cinema Critics in 1963.

 Charles Higham's 1970 biography of Welles dismissed the film as "an agonizing experience [...] a dead thing, like some tablet found among the dust of forgotten men, speaking a language that has much to say to us, but whose words have largely been rubbed away."

-The film has continued to polarize film critics and scholars.
-The film has its detractors, but contemporary analysis is more positive.
+The film has continued to polarize film critics and scholars, yet while it still has its detractors, contemporary analysis is far more positive.
 In his 1996 biography of Welles, David Thomson said the film was "an astonishing work, and a revelation of the man... a stunning film".
-Today, the film enjoys enthusiastic reviews; on Rotten Tomatoes, 85% of 39 critical reviews awarded the film a positive review, with an average rating of 7.5/10.
+Today, the film enjoys enthusiastic reviews; on Rotten Tomatoes, 84% of 44 critical reviews awarded the film a positive review, with an average rating of 7.7/10.
 Film critic Roger Ebert called the film "an exuberant use of camera placement and movement and inventive lighting," awarding it a full four stars.

 Film critic Leonard Maltin gave The Trial a rating of 3 and a half out of 4 stars and described it as "[g]ripping, if a bit confusing" and "not for all tastes."

+While film critic Pauline Kael writes that the film was somewhat of a "light-plot set" where it embodied the dissolving of and montage of light.

 In the British Film Institute's 2002 Sight & Sound poll, Argentine film critic and historian Fernando Martín Peña voted The Trial one of his 10 favorite films.

 Post-release history

 In 1981, Welles planned to create a documentary on the making of The Trial.
 Cinematographer Gary Graver was hired to film Welles addressing a University of Southern California audience on the film's history.
 The footage was shot with a 16mm camera on color reversal stock, but Welles never completed the proposed documentary.
-The film is now in the possession of Germany’s Filmmuseum Munich, and has since been restored.
+The footage is now in the possession of Germany’s Filmmuseum Munich, and has since been restored.

 No copyright was ever filed on The Trial, which resulted in the film being a public domain title in the US.
 Although it is possible that the copyright was restored by the URAA, no "Notice of Intent to Enforce" was filed with the US Copyright Office.

 In 2000, a restored version based on the long-lost original 35mm negative was released on DVD by Milestone Films.
 As of 2015, a 2K restoration by Rialto Pictures is playing in DCP format in various North American cities.
+A 4K restoration of the film was released by the Criterion Collection on September 19, 2023.